Turmeric, a traditional culinary-medicinal spice in the ginger family, is the source of curcumin, an anti-inflammatory with anti-cancer potential

 Prostate Cancer Patients Go For the Gold

-Still more intriguingly, University of Leicester began investigating dietary agents including curcumin, genistein, and the vitamin A analogue 13-cis retinoic acid for tumor-suppressing properties (Br J Clin Pharmacol 1998 Jan;45(1):1-12; update Toxicol Lett 2000 Mar 15;112-113:499-505).
+No less intriguingly, University of Leicester began investigating dietary agents including curcumin, genistein, and the vitamin A analogue 13-cis retinoic acid for tumor-suppressing properties (Br J Clin Pharmacol 1998 Jan;45(1):1-12; update Toxicol Lett 2000 Mar 15;112-113:499-505).
 They observed that curcumin slows the rate at which hormone-responsive prostate cancer cells become resistant to hormonal therapy.

 Antioxidant, anti-inflammatory and anti-carcinogenic properties of turmeric and curcumin are undergoing intense research.
-Tests in Germany, reported July 2003,found that "All fractions of the turmeric extract preparation exhibited pronounced antioxidant activity...."
-Turmeric extract tested more potent than garlic, devil's claw, and salmon oil [ J Pharm Pharmacol.
+In 2003 German researchers reported that "All fractions of the turmeric extract preparation exhibited pronounced antioxidant activity" and turmeric extract tested more potent than garlic, devil's claw, and salmon oil [ J Pharm Pharmacol.
 2003 Jul;55(7):981-6].